 Chile started brighter, with Silva forced to smother Sanchez’s shot in the 20th minute, while Chile gloveman Johnny Herrera produced a similar effort later in the half to deny Nestor Ortigoza in a one-on-one.

 Just five minutes after the interval, however, and Paraguay were level with Miguel Samudio forcing Herrera to parry and Fabbro reacted quickest to score from the rebound.

 Benitez put Ramon Diaz’s men in front in the 53rd minute, rising highest on a corner variation to loop his header inside the back post, with Herrera seemingly pulling out of a potential save.

 That stung Chile, who hit the bar through Junior Fernandes soon after, before Sanchez cleverly teed up the hosts’ equaliser.

-The Arsenal forward showed impressive skill to bring down a cross on his instep at the back post, before releasing Isla – whose cutback found Gutierrez for the tap-in.
+The Arsenal forward showed impressive skill to bring down a cross on his instep at the back post, before releasing Isla on the overlap and the full-back’s cutback found Gutierrez for the tap-in.

 Sanchez would again prove the difference 18 minutes later to spark a party in Santiago.

 - Be the first of your friends!